JackyFWong/dotfiles/README.md

 ```
 The optional `dimblur` argument asks betterlockscreen to dim and blur the lock screen image.

-## Chromium
+## Firefox
 ### Notes
-It's Chromium.
-I use a lot of Google services so it fits right in.
-It also works with GTK themes
+I switched to Firefox after being fed up with Google and how they are removing the effectiveness
-(and thus `wpgtk`)!
+of ad blockers in Chrome/Chromium.
+Works ok with GTK and wpgtk.
 ### Installation
 ```
-pacman -S chromium
+pacman -S firefox
 ```

 ## compton